 The best readers in town.

-The Coverage Ink team consists of 20-plus screenplay development experts.
-CI Readers are the best of the best, both infuriatingly accurate and blessedly insightful with their story critiques.
+The Coverage Ink team consists of 30-plus screenplay development experts.
+CI Story Analysts are the best of the best, both infuriatingly accurate and blessedly insightful with their story critiques.

 On our submission form, you indicate your genre, and then we route it to a reader who likes and has skills within that genre.
 And if you have any specific questions or concerns, just let us know.